Slow cooked with 13 types of beans, this bean soup recipe makes a filling bowl of healthy and comfort.

 - 14.5 oz. can of petite cut tomatoes with the juice

-- ½ lb. fully-cooked smoked sausage, like kielbassa, finely diced (optional)
+- 3/4 lb. fully-cooked smoked sausage, like kielbasa, chopped

-- In large pot, combine the soaked beans, onion, three-quarters of the red pepper, the smoked paprika, thyme, carrots, and chicken stock.
+- Return the beans to the pot and add the onion, red pepper, carrots, garlic, smoked paprika, thyme, black pepper, and chicken stock.
 Bring to a boil over high heat.